fommil/fpmortals/manuscript/main-text.md

 Include a lot of stuff from "For: what is it good for?"

+# TODO Implicits

+Perhaps need a refresher on how implicits work.

 # TODO Example

 Just the high level concepts.
 Ask the reader to suspend their belief